Title: Assistant Volunteer Coordinator – Denver, CO

 Excellent written and oral communication skills

-How To Apply Applications are being accepted through May 1, 2019, but a hiring decision may be made sooner.
-Submit resume, cover letter, and two professional references to Mallory Daily, Program Director - email@example.com.
+How To Apply Applications are being accepted through June 13, 2019, but a hiring decision may be made sooner.
+Submit resume, cover letter, and contact information for two professional references to Mallory Daily, Program Director - email@example.com.

 The Loretto Community encourages applications from candidates of all races, classes, ages, ethnicities, gender identities and expressions, sexual orientations, religions, and abilities.